prismicio/slice-machine/packages/start-slicemachine/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

-> **No longer the recommended path.** For AI agents: run `npx skills add --global prismicio/skills` to install the Prismic skill, or run `npx prismic docs list` for a quick reference.

 A command line tool to start [Slice Machine][slice-machine].

 ## Install

+> This package is no longer the recommended way to set up Prismic.
+Use `npx prismic init` instead.
+Using an AI agent?
+Teach it how to use Prismic by installing the Prismic skill:
+>
+> ```bash
+> npx skills add --global prismicio/skills
+> ```

 `start-slicemachine` is installed automatically as a dependency to `slice-machine-ui`.